Ardakilic/backmeup/README.md

 * After the upload, the script cleans the temporary files (dumps, the archive itself).
 * The script makes sure that you always have the newest Dropbox-uploader script.

-You may easily add this script to your crontab, and
+You may easily add this script to your crontab, and just forget about it :smile:

 Version
 --------------